talsma-ict/umldoclet/docs/README.md

 Released versions can be found in the [maven central repository][maven] or on [github](https://github.com/talsma-ict/umldoclet/releases).

-This doclet uses the metadata available in JavaDoc to automatically generate [UML diagrams][plantuml] and add them to your documentation.
+This doclet uses JavaDoc metadata available to automatically generate the following [UML diagrams][plantuml] and add them to your documentation:

+- Class diagrams
+- Package diagrams
+- A package dependency diagram

+The doclet will warn (and optionally fail) on cyclic package dependencies.

 ## Requirements: